UltiPro/Console-Messanger/README.md

 # Console-Messenger
 Console Messenger created by Patryk 'UltiPro' Wójtowicz using Python and RSA encryption.

+Server and client application for communication in the console.

 The project uses:
 <ul>
   <li>colorama</li>
 </ul>

+> Command to install dependencies: python -m pip install -r requirements.txt

 ## Server Side